obrienke/Applied-Digital-Media-1/README.md

 # Applied-Digital-Media-1

-Sample code students can refer to when attempting lab exercises
+Sample code students can refer to when attempting lab exercises and revising for assessments